 Under faculty guidance, students from Seminole State's STEM Club took on the challenge of designing and building an electric go-kart to race against other colleges in competitions sanctioned by Electrathon America.
 Students approached the project with a variety of technical backgrounds and an even broader range of prior mechanical experience.

-As a perpetual work-in-progress, the kart also serves as a tool for students to tinker and continually re-evaluate the effects of physical constraints, design choices and environmental factors on the vehicle’s energy use and efficiency.
+As a perpetual work-in-progress, the kart can serve as a tool for students to tinker and continually re-evaluate the effects of physical constraints, design choices and environmental factors on the vehicle’s energy use and efficiency.

 Partnering with EMERGE and biology faculty, students from the Environmental Initiatives Club undertook a project to grow and harvest a variety of leafy greens in a passive (non-pumped) modular hydroponics system.